foca/granola-cache/README.md

 If the key isn't found in the store, the block is invoked, and the result from this block is both returned _and_ stored in the cache for further use.

+There's an example [Redis Store](./examples/redis_store.rb) included in this repository, should you wish to inspect it.

 ### Rails

 This is compatible with `ActiveSupport::Cache::Store`, so if you're in a Rails